All Episodes

 And now everybody's up in arms as if this is a new story.

-Oh, we're gonna take a short break.
+Oh, we're going to take a short break.

-Back with more on the Rush Show right after this.
+Back with more on The Rush Show right after this.

 Roger Hedgecock in for Rush.